The Earn-Out: A Common Feature of Agency Sales

 To qualify for BADR on an earn-out, you must meet the conditions at the time of the original disposal.
 You need to have held at least 5% of the shares, been an officer or employee of the agency, and held both for at least two years before the sale.

 Example.
 You sell your agency in June 2025.
-You qualify for BADR on the upfront consideration of £800,000.
+You qualify for BADR on the upfront consideration of £800,000, taxed at the 14% rate for 2025/26 disposals.
 The earn-out is £200,000, payable in June 2027 if the agency hits its revenue targets.
-When you receive that £200,000 in 2027, you can claim BADR on it, provided the original disposal qualified.
-The gain is taxed at 14%, not 20%.
+Because that payment is contingent and unascertainable at completion, it is a separate disposal when the cash arrives, and BADR usually does not reach it.
+Plan on the main 24% rate for the earn-out unless your advisers structure the deal otherwise.

 There is a trap.
 If the earn-out is structured as a separate contract for services rather than deferred consideration for shares, BADR does not apply.
-You lose the 10% rate entirely.
+You lose the reduced rate entirely.
 We have seen buyers push for this structure because it gives them a tax deduction for the earn-out payment.
 Do not agree to it without understanding the cost to you.

 Structuring the Earn-Out: Three Common Approaches